Wish stories

 “His brother Rav holds the controller to help his brother game.
 They play Fortnite and Rocket League and want to get Minecraft.
 Everything happens for a reason – when Sunil was younger, he wanted a sibling and now Rav supports Sunil.”

-On a video call with us, Sunil managed to say a sentence near the end of the call, and of course used the opportunity to joke: “Ravi steals it and plays it!”
+Speaking on a video call, Sunil managed to say a sentence near the end of the call, and of course used the opportunity to joke: “Ravi steals it [PlayStation 5] and plays it!”

 "The whole wish process from start to finish gives us that light to make us happy in a very dark situation.
 Things like this in your home just make you happy."